fastlane/docs/docs/actions.md

   `team_name` | The name of your iTunes Connect team if you're in multiple teams `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID!
-  `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team
+  `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team `groups` | Associate tester to one group or more by group name / group id.
+E.g. '-g "Team 1","Team 2"'

 </details>